mcnicki2002/PlanetCrafterMods/README.md

 - Copy and paste:
   - Copy by holding C (default key, config: 'copyLogisticsKey') while closing the logistics menu or when selecting an item group
   - Paste by holding V (default key, config: 'pasteLogisticsKey') while opening an inventory / a machine
+  - Press the copy / paste button in the logistics menu (restriction: does not work with ore/gas extractors, harvesters etc.) (new v1.0.12.0)
   - Supported settings:
     - Supply settings
     - Demand settings